GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Lindsey Half-Tree of Horizontally Periodic Translation Surfaces in Hyperelliptic Components of Strata

 \section{The Lindsey Half-Tree of Horizontally Periodic Translation Surfaces in Hyperelliptic Components of Strata}

+In this section we will review a construction of Lindsey that associates a half-tree to a horizontally periodic translation surface in a hyperelliptic component of a stratum of abelian differentials.
+We will show that any surface constructed in this way is guaranteed to be in $\hyp(2g-2)$ or $\hyp(g-1,g-1)$ for some $g \geq 1$.
+In particular, translation surfaces constructed in this way will have marked points if and only if the genus is one.

-~ A half-graph $\Gamma$ consists of a set of vertices, a set of edges (each of which connects two vertices), and a set of half-edges that begin at a vertex but do not end at a vertex.
+We begin by making two combinatorial definitions.
+A half-graph $\Gamma$ consists of a set of vertices, a set of edges (each of which connects two vertices), and a set of half-edges that begin at a vertex but do not end at a vertex.
 A half-tree is a half-graph whose vertex and edge set form a tree.

+Let $(X, \omega)$ be a horizontally periodic translation surface in a hyperelliptic component of a stratum of abelian differentials.
+Lindsey in~\cite{Lindsey} showed the following results:

+\begin{thm}[Lindsey~\cite{Lindsey} Lemma 2.2] Every horizontal cylinder on $(X, \omega)$ is fixed by the hyperelliptic involution.
+Therefore, if $C$ and $D$ are two horizontal cylinders and $C$ shares a saddle connection with $D$ on its top boundary, then it shares a saddle connection with $D$ on its bottom boundary as well. \end{thm}

+\begin{thm}[Lindsey~\cite{Lindsey} Lemma 2.4] To each cylinder $C$ one may associate a translation surface in the following way.
+Consider $C$ as a cylinder in $(X, \omega)$ with boundary.
+If the hyperelliptic involution exchanges two saddle connections on the top and bottom boundary of $C$, then glue them together by translation.
+The resulting translation surface is hyperelliptic. \end{thm}

-\begin{thm}[Lindsey~\cite{Lindsey}] A horizontally periodic translation surface in a hyperelliptic connected component of a stratum is associated to a half-tree constructed in the following way: \begin{enumerate} \item Vertices correspond to horizontal cylinders.
-(NB: The action of the hyperelliptic involution maps each cylinder to itself and identifies pairs of saddle connections on the boundary.
-Gluing together these saddle connections gives a horizontally periodic hyperelliptic surface.) \item For each pair of saddle connections interchanged by the hyperelliptic involution draw an edge between the vertices representing the cylinders they connect. \item For all other saddle connections draw a half-edge emanating from the lone cylinder it borders. \end{enumerate} The total number of half-edges is $2g+|\Sigma| - 2$ where $\Sigma$ is the singular set and where we count each full edge as two half-edges. \end{thm}
+These two observations lead to the following construction of a half-tree associated to $(X, \omega)$.
+To each horizontal cylinder associate a vertex.
+Connect two distinct vertices by an edge if the corresponding cylinders share a saddle connection on their boundary.
+By Lindsey~\cite{Lindsey} Lemma 2.4, the resulting graph is a tree.
+To make the graph into a half-tree and not just a tree to each cylinder that has a saddle connection joining its top and bottom boundary, add a half-edge to the corresponding vertex of $\Gamma$.
+The total number of half-edges is $2g+|\Sigma| - 2$ where $\Sigma$ is the singular set and where we count each full edge as two half-edges.
+We will call $\Gamma$ the Lindsey tree associated to $(X, \omega)$.

-Lindsey's result is actually more general.
+Lindsey's result are actually more general than the results we have stated here.
 It associates a tree to any translation surface in a hyperelliptic component; in particular the translation surface need not be horizontally periodic.
 In this more complicated construction, each node represents either a horizontal cylinder or a minimal component of the horizontal line flow and a new kind of half-edge is required corresponding to horizontal lines beginning at a singularity, but never terminating at a singularity.